To the Members

 Coming to the results both on a Standalone and Consolidated basis your Company hasshown growth and placed itself well to handle its increasing scale of operation.

-Total Income has shown a growth of 16%.
-The Earnings before Interest taxesDepreciation and Amortization (EBITDA) stood at 30% of total income and Net Profit at 22%of total income with Earnings per share at 13.05.
+Total Income has shown a growth of 15%.
+The Earnings before Interest taxesDepreciation and Amortization (EBITDA) stood at 31% of total income and Net Profit at 22%of total income with Earnings per share at T 20.33.

-Total income has shown a growth of 29%.
-The Earnings before Interest taxesDepreciation and Amortization (EBITDA) stood at 9% of total income and Net Profit at 6% oftotal income with Earnings per share at 14.62.
+Total income has shown a growth of 27%.
+The Earnings before Interest taxesDepreciation and Amortization (EBITDA) stood at 11% of total income and Net Profit at 7%of total income with Earnings per share at T 26.66.

-International IT Services total revenue is 815 crores growth of 15% and $ 121 millionin US $ terms with a growth of 12% in revenues.
-Your Company has achieved consistentlygood results because of its focus on serving and growing its existing customers.
-20 newcustomers were added throughout the Financial Year maintaining resource utilization atlevels in excess of 85% over the Financial Year under review.
+International IT Services total revenue is Rs.
+127233 lakhs growth of 14% and $ 181million in US $ terms with a growth of 12% in revenues.
+Your Company has managed todeclare good results consistently because of its focus on serving and growing its existingcustomers new customer additions of 29 throughout the Financial Year and maintainingresource utilization at 87% over the Financial Year under review.

-Domestic products and services has showed growth of 39% in revenues.
-The focus in thisbusiness has always been to manage Return on Capital Employed (ROCE) which wasapproximately 31% for the year under review.
+Domestic products and services has showed growth of 39% in PAT.
+The focus in thisbusiness has always been to manage Return on Capital Employed (ROCE) which wasapproximately 33% for the year under review.

-Your Company during the Financial Year under review had a stronger Consolidated BalanceSheet and has approximately 311 crores of cash and cash equivalents (net) showing Returnon Capital employed (ROCE) of 25.30% and Earnings per share at 14.62 per share.
+Your Company during the Financial Year under review had a stronger consolidated BalanceSheet and has approximately Rs.
+31149 Lakhs of cash and cash equivalents showing Returnon Capital employed (ROCE) of its 38% and Earnings per share at T 26.66 per share.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Management Discussion and Analysis Report as required under Schedule V of theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 is disclosed separately in this Annual Report.
+Management Discussion and Analysis Report as required under Schedule V of theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 (Listing Regulations) is disclosed separately in this Annual Report.

 DIVIDEND / TRANSFER TO RESERVES

-The paid up share capital of your Company is T 105159306 divided into 105159306equity shares of 1/- each.
+The paid up share capital of your Company is T 105159306 divided into 105159306equity shares of Rs.
+1/- each.
 Your Company has not come out with any issue (publicrights or preferential) during the Financial Year under review.

 DIRECTORS AND KEY MANANGERIAL PERSONNEL